5 Ways to Keep Your Clothing Donations Out of the Landfill

 1. Buy Less in the First Place

 The most sustainable garment is the one that never needed to be produced.
-Buying fewer, better-quality pieces reduces the need to constantly clean out your closet and donate.
-When you’re intentional with your purchases, you’ll naturally have fewer items to offload, and those you do donate will likely be in better shape for someone else to use and help keep clothing donations out of landfill.
+Every new piece of clothing requires resources like water, energy, fabric, and human labor, and the fewer items we bring into our closets, the less strain we place on those systems.
+Buying fewer, better‑quality pieces reduces the need to constantly clean out your closet and donate.
+When you’re intentional with your purchases, you’ll naturally have fewer items to offload, and those you do donate will likely be in better shape for someone else to use, helping keep clothing donations out of landfill.

 2. Only Donate Clean, Wearable Items